Experience Matters: OLX Round Up

 Personalization – another industry hot-topic – naturally follows on from the ‘social’ school of thought and is addressed together with adaptive learning in the OLX.

-The stand-out example here is Reach, the Learning Locker App eloquently described by Learning Pool (formerly HT2 Labs)’ own Customer Success Manager Craig as an app that allows you to set up triggers (emails, content, warnings, commendations – you name it) to be sent to you, personally based upon what you, personally have, or have not, achieved in a particular learning context.
+The stand-out example here is Reach, the Learning Pool Learning Record Store App eloquently described by Learning Pool (formerly HT2 Labs)’ own Customer Success Manager Craig as an app that allows you to set up triggers (emails, content, warnings, commendations – you name it) to be sent to you, personally based upon what you, personally have, or have not, achieved in a particular learning context.